 What Is an Estate Power of Attorney?

 A power of attorney over an estate is a legal document that gives someone the authority to act on your behalf.
 This trusted individual, called an agent, can manage financial matters.
-They can also make healthcare decisions, or handle estate-related tasks if you cannot do so.
+They can also make healthcare decisions and handle estate-related tasks if you cannot do so.

-• Healthcare Power of Attorney: Authorizes someone to make medical decisions if you cannot communicate your wishes.
+- Healthcare Power of Attorney: Also known as a living will, this document authorizes someone to make medical decisions if you cannot communicate your wishes.

 Having an estate planning power of attorney ensures your wishes are followed even when you cannot act for yourself.
 Without it, your family may face legal delays or confusion about who can make decisions on your behalf.